mnelson4/printmyblog/readme.txt

 * Mention Safari and Firefox remove hyperlinks in printouts

 = 2.2.1 January 29 2020 =
-* Wait a few more seconds before assuming the print page didn't initialize properly.
+* Wait a few more seconds before assuming the print-page didn't initialize properly.

 = 2.2.0 January 29 2020 =
 * Optionally place URLs in parentheses after hyperlinks
 * JetPack's Tiled Gallery captions should still have a background because they're overlayed over images
-* Show an error message if the print page fails to initialize.
+* Show an error message if the print-page fails to initialize.
 Recommend using a newer browser and enabling the WP REST API

 = 2.1.5 January 25 2020 =
 * Fix dotEpub integration (all the text was appearing in a header, and only the first post was being included)